 You may think that a casual snapshot of you steering your yacht is impressive; it isn’t.
 The small cost of hiring a photographer to take a few forward-looking smiling headshots with a solid, light background is well worth the expense.

-When creating profile image for the whole team at the company you could consider uniformity in the image.
+When creating a profile image for the whole team at the company, you could consider uniformity in the image.
 One example is how many of HubSpot’s employees on LinkedIn use a profile picture set against an orange background.
 How’s that for branding!

 LinkedIn Cover Image for a LinkedIn Profile for Sales Professionals

-Your photo shouldn’t be the only quality images in your profile.
-Don’t waste the prime marketing space of your LinkedIn cover image on your company logo or a cute picture.
+Your photo shouldn’t be the only quality image in your profile.
+Don’t waste your LinkedIn cover image’s prime marketing space on your company logo or a cute picture.
 Use it to attract attention by visually representing your value proposition.
 An idea when creating a LinkedIn profile for sales professionals is to use a photo of you with your product or a representation of your service, or you receiving an award.
 Anything that establishes credibility or gets your message across.
 Consider hiring a professional designer to integrate several of these elements into 1 image.